mariozeats/mariozeats/content/post/matchamacarons.md

 6. I matched up white and green shells and then brushed the white shell with some matcha.
 I add a little bit of vodka to some matcha (will dry much more quikcly than just water) and then brush on from edge to center.
 You can do whatever design or no design though. :p.
 8. Assemble macarons and let the macarons rest in an airtight container in the fridge overnight for optimal chewiness!

 **3. General Tips/ usefulness:**
-1. My ganaches for 1 dozen macarons involve a 70 g white chocolate: 35 g other ratio [[as a starting point]].
-For fruit flavors, this means 35 g reduced fruit puree.
-For things that need to incorporate into a liquid, I use 35 g of that.
+1. My ganaches for 1 dozen macarons involve a 70 g white chocolate: ~35 g other ratio [[as a starting point]].
+For fruit flavors, this means starting with 30 g reduced fruit puree.
+For things that need to incorporate into a liquid, I use 37 g of that.
 I steep or mix or bloom that ingredient in either heavy whipping cream or coconut cream.
-Sometimes I need to add a few more g of cream beyond the 35.
 2. Since I was making 2 dozen, I did a little less than 2x that.
 3. Macarons suck, but don't overmix, and learn your oven!